paradoxe35/myreviser/README.md

 - Check that only one instance is running (look in system tray)
 - On macOS: grant Accessibility permissions in System Settings
-- On Linux Wayland: make sure you're in the `input` group
+- On Linux Wayland: make sure you're in the `input` group (X11 doesn't need this)

 **Revisions failing?**